Protecting Marin’s Coast

 Become a member — or upgrade today — to keep California’s coast thriving for the next fifty years.

 As we mark these dual anniversaries, your membership isn’t just a renewal — it’s a recommitment to California’s coastal legacy.
-Since our founding following the Standard Oil Spill of 1971, we have defended public lands, vital habitats, and our coastlines against legislative rollbacks, offshore drilling, and public land use and access.
+Since our founding following the Standard Oil Spill of 1971, we have defended public lands, vital habitats, and our coastlines against legislative rollbacks, offshore drilling, and more, while protecting public lands and access.
 EAC has been there every step of the way — as the community’s coastal watchdog and a voice for future generations.
 Our legacy of ocean protection is long — but our strength comes from you.
 This fight will require everyone, and we need your help to stay active.

 When you join or upgrade your membership, you directly support: